Jennifer Lopez Joins Virgin Voyages as Celebrity Investor and Advisor

 The partnership was first unveiled on social media in a playful video of Lopez and Richard Branson, founder of founder of Virgin Group, talking via FaceTime.).
 Branson jokes that Lopez should have the title "Jenny from the Dock."

-The deal with Virgin Voyages furthers her "artistic and social mission to empower, inspire and entertain," says Lopez.
+The deal with Virgin Voyages furthers her "artistic and social mission to empower, inspire and entertain," Lopez says.

 "I admire Sir Richard and all he has built," she says.
 "I am inspired by Virgin Voyages’ dedication to creating irresistible experiences and focus on well-being, which all fits perfectly with my own lifestyle and brand ethos."